 My research poses questions about technology, writing, and public discourse that are increasingly relevant to rhetorical education in the 21st century.

 I have been awarded UMass Amherst’s Walker Gibson Prize for the best graduate essay on a topic in Rhetoric and Composition, the Rhetoric Society of America's Michael Leff Award, the Conference on College Composition and Communication's Chairs' Memorial Scholarship, and the Rhetoric Society of America's Gerard Hauser Award for the best paper presented by a graduate student at its biennial conference.
-Last year, I produced a piece of digital scholarship that was published in Kairos: A Journal of Rhetoric, Technology, and Pedagogy.
-In addition, an early version of one of my case studies was published in a collection titled Methodologies for the Rhetoric of Health and Medicine (edited by Lisa Meloncon and J. Blake Scott, Routledge).
-I recently co-authored a piece with Matt Barton that considers the shifting landscape of the digital public sphere and its implications for the writing classroom (under review).
+In 2016, I produced a piece of digital scholarship that was published in Kairos: A Journal of Rhetoric, Technology, and Pedagogy.
+In 2017, I published a chapter in the collection Methodologies for the Rhetoric of Health and Medicine (edited by Lisa Meloncon and J. Blake Scott, Routledge).
+I recently co-authored a piece with Matthew Barton that considers the shifting landscape of the digital public sphere and its implications for the writing classroom (forthcoming in Computers and Composition, 2019).